lcyjames/rtaCFR/README.md

 >- `dt` is the number of deaths
 >- `F_mean` is the mean of the gamma distribution for the time from disease onset to death
 >- `F_shape` is the shape parameter of the gamma distribution for the time from disease onset to death
->- `maxsteps` is an integer specifying the maximum number of steps for the fusedlasso to take before termination
+>- `maxsteps` is an integer specifying the maximum number of steps for the fused lasso to take before termination

 Example:
 ```